 Those first little zucchini are savored by the gardener.
 They are perhaps added fresh to a salad or included in a stir fry.
 Nothing tastes better than those first fruits of the new gardener's labors.

 A couple of days later the beginning gardener goes back out to the garden and discovers that there are even more zucchini, a lot more.
 The gardener harvests the bounty and places them on the counter.
 There is far more than enough for one meal or even for a week of salads.
 The gardener offers several to friends who don't garden.
 For now, at least, they are grateful, but within a couple of weeks, the friendships are threatened because the gardener has over-extended the zucchini gift quota.

 Easy Creative Zucchini Recipes

-- In addition to adding zucchini raw to a salad or cooking into stir fries, you can also slice zucchini, dip in egg yolk and milk mixture, then roll in flour to pan fry.
-Or my preference is to dip it into a beer batter and deep fry.
-The salted or otherwise seasoned deep fried zucchini is crispy like a potato chip and can be eaten cold as well as hot.
+- In addition to adding zucchini raw to a salad or cooking stir-fries, you can also slice zucchini, dip it in egg yolk and milk mixture, then roll it in flour to pan fry.
+Or my preference is to dip it into a beer batter and deep fry it.
+The salted or otherwise seasoned deep-fried zucchini is crispy like a potato chip and can be eaten cold as well as hot.